RishikantSri/quickstayfinder/README.md

-## About AITEMP Project
+## About QuickStayFinder Project
-QuickStayFinder :
+QuickStayFinder :  Laravel 10, Multi Auth Users, PHPUnit Test, TDD Apporach Development

+****
-This is for booking rooms.
-It has three user Adminstrator, Property Owner, and the customer.
+This rpoduc is for bookings.
+It has three user Adminstrator, Property Owner and the customer.
+Product is developing using TDD approach in which I am testing each feature after developing it, using PHPUnit Test.

 APIs End Poins